Magzzie/Movies-ETL/README.md

 # Movies_ETL

-Creating an ETL pipeline of movies data for a hackathon.
+Analyzing movies data from Wikipedia and Kaggle and building a robust ETL pipeline from different sources to a structured database.

 ## Background